Agent-Oriented Planning in Multi-Agent Systems: Introduction

-Extensive experiments are conducted based on a reasoning dataset that needs the collaboration of multiple agents.
-The comparisons between the proposed agent-oriented planning framework and baseline methods demonstrate the remarkable advancements achieved by the proposed framework.
-Besides, we conduct an ablation study to confirm the contributions of the different components in the proposed framework, and provide discussions on the potential for further improvements in the performance of agent-oriented planning within multi-agent systems.
+Extensive experiments are conducted based on several reasoning datasets that require collaboration among multiple LLM-empowered agents.
+Comparisons between \name and baseline methods demonstrate the remarkable advancements achieved by the proposed framework.
+Furthermore, we conduct an ablation study to show the contributions of different components in \name, and provide discussions on the potential for further enhancing agent-oriented planning within multi-agent systems.